Adolphe-Joseph-Louis Alizard

 Adolphe-Joseph-Louis Alizard (29 December 1814 – 23 January 1850) was a French bass-baritone.

 He was born in Paris.
 He began his musical career as a pupil of Chrétien Urhan on the violin; but his master accidentally discovered that he had a remarkably fine voice and persuaded him to abandon his instrument and enter the Paris Conservatoire as a pupil of David Banderali.
 His voice was naturally a deep bass, but finding that after singing at the opera in Paris for five years he was still employed in secondary parts, he entered upon a diligent course of practice, by which he gained several notes in the upper register, and was able to take baritone parts.
-The strain upon his chest however was too great to be maintained without injury, and after several attacks, he died of tuberculosis at Marseilles at the age of 35.
+The strain upon his chest however was too great to be maintained without injury, and after several attacks, he died of tuberculosis at Marseille at the age of 35.